Oh-RAM! One and a Half Round Atomic Memory: Models and Definitions

 \section{Models and Definitions}

 The system consists of a collection of crash-prone, {asynchronous processors} with unique identifiers from a totally-ordered set $\idSet$ partitioned into: set $\wSet$ of writer identifiers, set $\rdSet$ of reader identifiers, and set $\srvSet$ of replica server identifiers with each \textit{server} maintaining a copy of the object.
 Any subset of writers and readers, and up to $f$ servers, $f < \frac{|\srvSet|}{2}$, may crash at any time.
 Processors communicate by {exchanging messages} via {asynchronous} point-to-point reliable channels; messages may be reordered.
 For convenience we use the term \emph{broadcast} as a shorthand denoting sending point-to-point messages to multiple destinations. \ppp{Executions.} An algorithm $A$ is a collection of processes, where process $A_\pr$ is assigned to processor $\pr\in\idSet$.
-The \emph{state} of processor $\pr$ is determined over a set of state variables, and the state of $A$ is a vector that contains the state of each individual process.
-Algorithm $A$ performs a \emph{step}, when some process $p$ atomically (i) receives a message, (ii) performs local computation, (iii) sends a message.
-Each such action causes the state at $p$ to change from pre-state $\st_\pr$ to a post-state $\st_\pr'$.
-Also, the state of $A$ changes from $\st$ to $\st'$ where $\st$ contains state $\st_\pr$ for $\pr$ and $\st'$ contains state $\st_\pr'$.
-An \emph{execution fragment} is an alternating sequence of states and actions of $A$ ending in a state.
-An \emph{execution} is an execution fragment that starts with the initial state.
-We say that an execution fragment $\EX'$ extends an execution fragment $\EX$ if the last state of $\EX$ is the first state of $\EX'$.
+The \emph{state} of processor $\pr$ is determined over a set of state variables, and the state of $A$ is a vector that contains the state of each process.
+Algorithm $A$ performs a \emph{step}, when some process $p$ (i) receives a message, (ii) performs local computation, (iii) sends a message.
+Each such action causes the state at $p$ to change.
+An \emph{execution} is an alternating sequence of states and actions of $A$ starting with the initial state and ending in a state.
 A process $\pr$ \emph{crashes} in an execution if it stops taking steps; otherwise $\pr$ is \emph{correct}.

 \remove{ Each process $\pr$ is modeled as an I/O Automaton $A_\pr$ \cite{LT89}.
 Automaton $A_\pr$ is defined over a set of \emph{states}, $\stateSet{A_\pr}$, and a set of \emph{actions}, $\actionSet{A_\pr}$.
 The state $\st_{0,\pr}\in \stateSet{A_\pr}$ is the initial state of $A_\pr$.
 The automaton $A$ for the complete algorithm is obtained by composing automata $A_\pr$, for $\pr\in\idSet$.
 A state $\st\in\stateSet{A}$ is a vector containing a state for each process $\pr\in\idSet$; the state $\st_0\in\stateSet{A}$ is the initial state of the system that contains $\st_{0,\pr}$ for each $\pr\in\idSet$.
 The set of actions of $A$ is $\actionSet{A}=\bigcup_{\pr\in\idSet}\actionSet{A_\pr}$.
 An \emph{execution fragment} $\EX$ of $A$ is an alternating sequence $\st_1,\acts_1,\st_2,\ldots,\st_{k-1},\acts_{k-1},\st_k$ of \emph{states} and \emph{actions}, s.t. $\st_i\in \stateSet{A}$ and $\acts_i\in \actionSet{A}$.
 An \emph{execution} is the execution fragment starting with the initial state.
 We say that an execution fragment $\EX'$ \emph{extends} an execution fragment $\EX$ (or execution), denoted by $\extend{\EX}{\EX'}$, if the last state of $\EX$ is the first state of $\EX'$.
 A triple $\tup{\st_i,\acts_{i+1},\st_{i+1}}$ is called a \emph{step} and denotes the transition from state $\st_i$ to the state $\st_{i+1}$ as a result of the execution of action $\acts_{i+1}$.
 A process $\pr$ \emph{crashes} in an execution $\EX$ if the event $\act{fail}_{\pr}$ appears in $\EX$; otherwise $\pr$ is \emph{correct}; if a process $\pr$ crashes, then $\act{fail}_{\pr}$ is the last action of $\pr$ in $\EX$.
 Any subset of writers and readers, and up to $f$ servers, $f < \frac{|\srvSet|}{2}$, may {crash} in any execution. }